Vol. III - Appendix E

 - Roma Naomi Matthews.
 Born 28 September 1910 in Cardiff.

-Albert and Mary's son Frederick William Bishop married Alice Mary in 1907.
+Albert and Mary's son Frederick William Bishop married Alice Mary Price in 1907.
 In 1911 they were living at Queens Parade British Talywain Monmouth.
 Frederick was a domestic gardener.
-They had two children:
+They had three children:

 - Frederick William Bishop.
 Baptised 4 April 1907 at St Margaret's, Roath.
 Frederick William Bishop of 2 Queens Parade, British died aged 22 and was buried on 2 May 1929 in Garndiffaith.

 - Lena Marie Bishop.
-Baptised 6 April 1916 in Abersychan.
+Baptised 6 April 1916 in Talywain.

 James Barton and Harriett Ann Sands